anirbankonar123/AgenticChatbot/README.md

 Edit the chatbot.py and make sure the same image output folders are specified in line 149,150,151 msg = img_ext.get_response(query,"data_output") <br>

-Make sure the same data folder is specified in line 12 agent=multiDocAgent.get_agent("data")<br>
+Make sure the same data folder is specified in line 12, where the pdf files are located agent=multiDocAgent.get_agent("data")<br>

 Run the chatbot using : streamlit run chatbot.py<br>